pieterbreed/pointy-horsetail/README.md

    key's characters were repeated this many times.
  - enc: this is the mode, 'enc' for encryption and 'dec' for decryption
  - everything else: This is the message that is exchanged by the parties. any funny characters are stripped (including spaces).
-'X' characters are padded at the end to have a number of plaintext characters that are a round power of 5 (5, 10, 25 etc)
+'X' characters are padded at the end to have a number of plaintext characters that are a round multiple of 5 (5, 10, 25 etc).
+To be clear: Only characters A-Z are allowed, everything else is stripped out.